The Importance of Discussing Assumptions when Teaching Bootstrapping: General Assumptions for Simple Applications of Bootstrapping

-In order to estimate the standard error of $\hat\theta(\textbf{x}^*)$ an iterative bootstrap method can be used.
+An iterative bootstrap method can be used to estimate the standard error of $\hat\theta(\textbf{x}^*)$ when no formula is available.
 In this method one obtains $M$ second-level bootstrap samples from \emph{each} of the $B$ original bootstrap samples.
 For each of these second-level bootstrap samples, $M$ statistics are then calculated and denoted as $\hat\theta(\textbf{x}^*_{i,j})$ for $i = 1, \ldots, B$ and $j = 1, \ldots,M$.
 From these we calculate the bootstrap estimate of standard error for the $i^{th}$ bootstrap sample as the square root of where $\bar{\hat\theta}(\textbf{x}^*_{i(\cdot)})$ now represents the mean of the second-level bootstrap sample statistics.

-While \textcite{tibshirani1993introduction} suggests that $M = 25$ is sufficient for estimating the standard error of a bootstrap estimate, $B = 1000$ is needed for estimating any desired quantiles.
-A few suggestions for $M$, ranging from $10$ to $50$, are also given by \textcite{davison1997bootstrap} under different scenarios.
-Depending on computational resources, these bootstrap methods, especially the studentized interval, may be considered computationally expensive.
-If $B = 999$ and $M = 25$, then over twenty-four thousand resamples must be performed in total.
+This method is useful for teaching inference when the form of the standard error is unknown, but it may be more difficult for introductory statistics students to grasp than formula-based methods and computations can take longer.

-As with the basic and percentile bootstrap intervals, the accuracy of this interval depends on whether the distribution of $(\hat\theta(\textbf{X}) - \theta)/{\hat{SE}(\hat\theta(\textbf{X}))}$ is indeed pivotal.
+For estimating quantiles, using $B \geq 999$ is encouraged.
+Though \textcite{tibshirani1993introduction} and \textcite{davison1997bootstrap} suggest values for $M$ ranging from $10$ to $50$, using $M \geq 100$ is now feasible given recent developments in computing power.
+As with the basic bootstrap interval, the accuracy of this interval depends on whether the distribution of $(\hat\theta(\textbf{X}) - \theta)/{\hat{\textrm{SE}}(\hat\theta(\textbf{X}))}$ is indeed pivotal.
+The quantity $z^*$ can be plotted against theoretical quantiles from a $t$ distribution to verify the pivotal assumptions. \textcite{hesterberg2015teachers} examples this and also found the studentized interval to be preferable to a variety of others studied.
 It is noted by \textcite{tibshirani1993introduction} that the results of the studentized bootstrap interval can be largely influenced by outliers in the data.
 They also warn that the studentized bootstrap interval works best for variance-stabilized parameters and that it is especially applicable to location statistics.

-Table \ref{tab:assumptions} summarizes the three different bootstrap-based interval estimation methods discussed in this section along with their accompanying assumptions.